 Jessica Burch received her master’s degree in social work at Case Western Reserve University in 2010 and has been working as a Licensed Clinical Social Worker since 2012.
-She served as an outpatient clinician in the Urbaniak Clinic, providing comprehensive assessments and evidenced-based treatment to families who have been impacted by adverse traumatic experiences, from 2015 to 2020, and is now a mental health clinician with Post Adoption Support Services.
+She served as an outpatient clinician in the Urbaniak Clinic, providing comprehensive assessments and evidenced-based treatment to families who have been impacted by adverse traumatic experiences, from 2015 to 2020, and as a mental health clinician with Post Adoption Support Services.
 Ms. Burch has received extensive training in Trauma-Focused Cognitive Behavioral Therapy and Parent-Child Interaction Therapy, and has received additional training in Dialectical Behavioral Therapy and the Attachment, Regulation, and Competency Framework.
-Ms. Burch also co-facilitates the Learning and Empowerment for Adoptive Families group, as well the Resource Parenting Curriculum group.
+Ms. Burch has also co-facilitated the Learning and Empowerment for Adoptive Families group, as well the Resource Parenting Curriculum group.
 Prior to joining the Post Adoption team, she served as a keynote speaker and workshop presenter at past Post Adoption conferences.
-Ms. Burch allocates some of her time to training and consultation through the North Carolina Child Treatment Program, where she provides ongoing consultation to licensed clinicians completing the TF-CBT learning collaborative.
+Ms. Burch provides training and consultation through the North Carolina Child Treatment Program, where she offers ongoing consultation to licensed clinicians completing the TF-CBT learning collaborative.
 Ms. Burch is also a certified trainer in the Community Resiliency Model, which is a skills-based stabilization program with the goal of creating trauma-informed and resiliency-focused communities.
 In addition to clinical work, Ms. Burch has received a supervision certification from the National Association of Social Workers, and provides clinical supervision to master’s level graduate students.
 Ms. Burch’s areas of interest include transracial-adoption, trauma and behavior modification in young children, and building resilience in under-privileged populations.